MicrosoftDocs/azure-reference-other/studio-module-reference/score-vowpal-wabbit-version-7-4-model.md

     **Restrictions**

-    The model must be available in Azure Machine Learning Studio; you cannot directly load a model from Azure storage.
+    The model must be available in Azure Machine Learning Studio (classic); you cannot directly load a model from Azure storage.

     Only Vowpal Wabbit 7-4 models are supported; you cannot connect saved models that were trained by using other algorithms, and you cannot use models that were trained using later versions.